snbaravani/DataStreamingKafkaDatabricks/README.md

+ Streaming data from Kafka to Databricks using Confluent Kafka, Databricks workspace and live tables

  This application reads data from S3 bucket s3://activepipe-poc and copies the content to kafka topic "ap_property_listing" in confluent cloud.
 This topics needs to be created with 10 partitions or X number of partitions.